isabella232/experience-manager-guides-learn.en/help/courses/course-3/overview.md

 description: Advanced User Guide to AEM Guides Web Editor
 exl-id: f73a11ae-07e4-42c6-a803-7bdffe08de6d
 ---
-# Course Overview
+# Authoring Overview

 >[!VIDEO](https://video.tv.adobe.com/v/342759?quality=12&learn=on)

-In this course, you will learn to work with the following:
+In this set of tutorials, you will learn to work with the following:

 - [User Preferences, Editor Settings, and Editor Toolbars](user-settings-preferences-toolbars.md)
 - [Folder Profiles](folder-profiles.md)